fg2it/grafana-on-raspberry/jessie/v2.6.0/README.md

 will fail.
 You will have to modify the file `build.go` (look for the arg processing loop in main() and change `grunt("release")` to `grunt("--force","release")`) to ignore failures.

+Unfortunately, there are no official binary of phantomjs available for arm.

+### phantomjs/phantomjs-prebuild npm module
+The problem for `phantomjs` is that the npm module `phantomjs` (later renamed `phantomjs-prebuilt`) won't succeed on arm.
+It tries to install official binaries which don't exist for arm.
+If you already have `phantomjs` installed, it checks its version string against some specific version.

+So, having a having `phantomjs` for your raspberry pi is not enough, it has to be the right version.
+Otherwise, the phantomjs npm module will reject it and fail.

+Depending on the grafana version you are trying to build and the npm version you are using, these issues take different flavors.
+The following general workaround seems to works in all the cases :
+- simply patch the `phantomjs` binary so it answers `phantomjs -v` accordingly to what expect the npm module, so the npm module accepts the binary and installs itself properly.
+- ensure the phantomjs/phantomjs-prebuild npm module install is right by hand.
+  Previously, I suggested to let the npm module fails and "finalize" the install of this module by simply creating the missing `location.js` file with the right content (see previous version of this README file).
+Here I suggest to install the module by hand afterward.

 ## Instructions
 ### Install Dependencies
 ```bash